Kotlin/kotlinx.serialization/docs/topics/serialization-get-started.md

 ## What's next?

-* Discover various techniques for adjusting serialization behavior in [Serialization customization options](serialization-customization-options.md).
+* Learn how to serialize standard types, including built-in types like numbers and strings, in [Serialize built-in types](serialization-serialize-builtin-types.md).
-* Learn how to create custom serializers in [Create custom serializers](create-custom-serializers.md).
+* Discover how to customize class serialization and adjust the default behavior of the `@Serializable` annotation in the [Serialize classes](serialization-customization-options.md) section.
-*
+* Dive deeper into handling JSON data and configuring JSON serialization in the [JSON serialization overview](configure-json-serialization.md).